 In this video, Mike shares some founding principles of the race:

 Mike chose to adopt the more risky strategy for an event organizer to emphasize that the TCR is a race rather than a non-competitive challenge for reasons explained in the video below.
 Note that he’s still pleased that many people do approach the event as a personal challenge and that he’s happy for the two mindsets to co-exist.

-The race manual elaborates on the rules a little and Mike explained why he prefers this approach instead of having a more rigid and explicit set of rules in this video and this video.
+The race manual elaborates on the rules and Mike explained why he prefers this approach instead of having a more rigid and explicit set of rules in this video and this video.
 There are also two blog posts on the topic of “What is Unsupported?”
 Part 1 and Part 2.

-Last significant page update: January, 2018
+Last significant page update: February, 2023

-This is the first page in the Transcontinental Race section.
+This page is in the The Transcontinental Race section.
 The next page in this section is: